Crisfield, Maryland: Culture

 Due to Crisfield being the main access point to Smith Island, it is an area with many speakers of the unique Smith Island accent.
 It also serves Smith Island cake, the Maryland state dessert, in many of its restaurants.

 Annual events

 Since 1986, Crisfield has hosted the Scorchy Tawes Pro-Am Fishing Tournament.
 The 3-day tournament features cash prizes for different fishing categories, and nightly block-parties at Side Street Restaurant.

-The annual J. Millard Tawes Crab and Clam Bake takes place on the third Wednesday of each July.
+The annual J. Millard Tawes Crab and Clam Bake takes place in September each year.
 The event, which began in 1976, is named for the former governor born in Crisfield, and attracts many politicians from across the state each year.

 Crisfield's largest event is the annual National Hard Crab Derby & Fair, held every Labor Day weekend, which began in 1947.
 Major highlights of the Crab Derby include a parade through Main Street, the Little Miss, Little Mr. and Miss Crustacean Pageants, the Boat Docking Contest (which began in 1971), the Crab Picking contest, and the Crab Bowl.
 The Crab Bowl turns the Somers Cove Marina into fairgrounds with rides, concerts, vendor stands, and fireworks.